 IPL stands for Intense Pulsed Light.
 It’s not a laser, but it too uses light energy to slow and reduce hair growth on your body and face.

-The first studies of IPL in 1976 were for treatments of vascular legions.
-Loads more more followed into various applications including hair removal.
-As with lasers for hair removal, many realised the opportunity and the first reported clinical study of a commercial IPL machine dates to 1997.
+The first clinical studies of IPL in 1976 were for treatments of vascular legions.
+Loads more studies more followed into various applications including hair removal.
+As with lasers for hair removal, the opportunities proved attractive potentially lucrative, and the first reported clinical study of a commercial IPL machine dates to 1997.

 IPL proved as popular as laser hair removal and many clinical studies led to improvements in technology, safety, comfort and results.
 It’s available on the high street for cost effective long-term professional hair removal.